 Tides Edge Detox Center Can Assist With Alcohol Detox

 Detox lays the foundation for your entire treatment experience.
 At Tides Edge Detox Center, we only treat detox clientele.
 In this way, we can focus on this very important first step.
-Professional staff is well acquainted with alcohol detox, as well as several other detoxification processes.
+Our professional staff is quite knowledgeable about alcohol detox, as well as several other detoxification processes.
 We are located in Jacksonville Beach, Florida.
-Some of the specified programmings include:
+Some of the specified programming includes:

 - Inpatient Detox Center